Search: 2455 results

 And the child grew, and became mighty in spirit, and was in the deserts until the days of his public exhibition to Israel.

-And he came in the Spirit into the temple: and when the parents brought in the child Jesus, that they might do concerning him after the custom of the law,
+And he came in the Spirit into the temple; and as the parents brought in the child Jesus that they might do for him according to the custom of the law,

-But as the people were in expectation, and all were reasoning in their hearts concerning John whether he might be the Christ,
+And [while] the people were waiting expectantly and all were pondering in their hearts concerning John, whether perhaps he might be the Christ,

 And the Devil said to Him, If you are the Son of God, speak to this stone that it might become bread.